cbochs/grapple.nvim/README.md

 A **tag** is a persistent tag on a file or buffer.
 It is a means of indicating a file you want to return to.
 When a file is tagged, Grapple will save your cursor location so that when you jump back, your cursor is placed right where you left off.
 In a sense, tags are like file-level marks (`:h mark`).

 There are a couple types of tag types available, each with a different use-case in mind.
 The options available are [anonymous](#anonymous-tags) and [named](#named-tags) tags.
 In addition, tags are [scoped](#project-scopes) to prevent tags in one project polluting the namespace of another.
-For command and API information, please see the [usage](#usage) below.
+For command and API information, please see the [Grapple API](#grapple-api).
 For additional examples, see the [Wiki](https://github.com/cbochs/grapple.nvim/wiki/File-Tags).

 ### Anonymous Tags